Jerome Coopersmith: Television career

-Jerome Coopersmith landed his first television job in 1947 with pioneer TV producer Martin Stone, who had a number of shows on the air including the popular "Howdy Doody".
-Coopersmith's first assignment was with the quiz show entitled "Americana" which challenged a panel of high school students to answer questions about American history based on brief dramatizations performed by actors.
+Jerome Coopersmith landed his first television job in 1947 with pioneer TV producer Martin Stone, who had a number of shows on the air including the popular children's show Howdy Doody.
+Coopersmith's first assignment was with the quiz show entitled Americana which challenged a panel of high school students to answer questions about American history based on brief dramatizations performed by actors.
 Coopersmith wrote the short vignettes of American history which aired on the show.

 This led to Stone's production of The Gabby Hayes Show, a series of full half-hour dramas of events in American history.
 The stories were co-written by Jerome Coopersmith and the more experienced playwright Horton Foote.
 Foote was a mentor to Coopersmith, and together they wrote more than 50 episodes which aired on NBC.
 Many successful actors began their television careers on the show, including Ernest Borgnine, Rod Steiger, and Leslie Nielsen.

-In 1952, Martin Stone wanted to try his hand at producing a comedy, and so he and Coopersmith came up with the idea of a series called "Johnny Jupiter" about a television studio janitor, played by Vaughn Taylor, who succeeds in contacting the planet Jupiter.
+In 1952, Martin Stone wanted to try his hand at producing a comedy, and so he and Coopersmith came up with the idea of a series called Johnny Jupiter about a television studio janitor, played by Vaughn Taylor, who succeeds in contacting the planet Jupiter.
 His attempt to explain the strange ways of Earth to the Jupiterians, portrayed by hand puppets, provided the satirical content of the series.
-In reviewing the show, Jack Gould of the New York Times wrote, “If Mr. Coopersmith can sustain the brilliant pace of the opening show, he obviously is going to move quickly to the head of the class among TV's satirists.”
+In reviewing the show, Jack Gould of The New York Times wrote, “If Mr. Coopersmith can sustain the brilliant pace of the opening show, he obviously is going to move quickly to the head of the class among TV's satirists.”
 The 13-week series was produced on the independent station, DuMont Television Network, and was extended for another 26 weeks as a sitcom on ABC.